 Houston Lawyers for Challenging or Protesting a Will

-Our Houston Will Contest Lawyers can assist you in challenging a Will that has been improperly executed or obtained.
+Our Houston Will Contest Lawyers at Michael P. Fleming & Associates, P.C. can assist you in challenging a Will that has been improperly executed or obtained.
 If you have been denied your rightful share of inheritance, there are many legal ways to have the will set aside by the probate courts so that you receive your proper percentage of the estate.
 This type of estate litigation is known as a “Will Contest” or “Challenge.”

 We Take Will Contest Cases on a Percentage Basis